Tips and tricks for how to install drywall for beginners. Drywall patching and repair can be a DIY project and we are here to share how to do it.

 - Use the drywall screws and dimpler bit to put the screws in to studs.
 The bit stopper will allow you to put the screws in at the perfect length, helping you protect the drywall from cracking (which happens when your screw goes in too far).

 Admire how good it looks.
 Just kidding!
 Actually, to be honest, this is a HUGE improvement from looking at bare studs.
 So, if you made it this far, then consider it a success.
-This is by no means the only way to install drywall but we’ve done this rodeo a few times now and for us, it’s the best way to install drywall.
+This is by no means the only way to install drywall but we've done this rodeo a few times now and for us, it's the best way we've found to install drywall.

 Pin for later: